peterkuma/mpl2nc/README.md

 34434.4,12.47
 ```

-The resulting curve is be linearly interpolated between the specified points
+The resulting curve is linearly interpolated between the specified points
 in the `count`–*log*(`factor`) space.
 For count values below the smallest value,
 a factor of 1 is used.
 For count values above the largest values, a factor
 of infinity (in the floating-point data type) is used and a warning is issued.